fpeterek/aztec-challenge/README.md

 ## Licensing

-All code written by me is open source, licensed under the Apache license.
-The same applies to any graphics I may have created myself, if I ever create my own graphics.
-If I steal graphics from the internet, sources will be mentioned.
+All code in this repository was written by me and is licensed under the Apache license.
+All pixelart was made by me.
+Fonts were not.
+`lcd-solid` font was downloaded off the internet and `Herculanum` was already present on my computer.

 ## Compilation

 This project uses Gradle as it's build system.
 You should, as is the convention in Gradle, utilize the Gradle wrapper.

-Compile, type `./gradlew build`.
+To compile, type `./gradlew build`.
 To run the project, type `./gradlew run`.
 To create an executable .jar archive, type `./gradlew jar`.
+I prefer to run the project using Gradle as opposed to creating a .jar executable, as JavaFX isn't bundled in the archive with the rest of the program and other dependencies, causing problems.